Remote and In-Office Employees — What Do Hybrid Offices Mean for Workers’ Compensation?

 If you’ve created a hybrid office, meaning at least some of your workers are working from home or offsite at least some of the time, your workers’ comp coverage needs may be different from a traditional workplace or even your own office circa 2019.
 Your payroll may have changed if some of your team are scaling back to part-time as well as work-from-home or you may need a different number of workers if people are offsite.
 Or maybe you just need to figure out how workers’ comp needs to be set up now that your office stands empty more often.

 No worries.
 Cerity can help.
-Backed by 100 years of experience and with a focus solely on workers’ compensation insurance, we know a thing or two about keeping workers covered.
+Backed by over 100 years of experience and with a focus solely on workers’ compensation insurance, we know a thing or two about keeping workers covered.
 You see, during the past two years, while some of us have been working from home part of the time, we’ve also been busy keeping up with all the court cases affecting workers’ comp and all the state changes to the system.
 That means you don’t have to read through reams of legal stuff because we understand it and have translated all that into policies that make sense for your business.

 One added thing we’re paying attention to lately: supporting the businesses that need it.
 That means small business.
 And women-owned companies.
 And minority-owned or LGBTQA enterprises.
 For too long, business leaders in diverse businesses have been left behind by insurance conglomerates who don’t recognize that these businesses have unique needs and challenges.
 And it’s just gotten worse over the past two years.
 At Cerity, we’re listening and we’re offering affordable and flexible workers’ comp insurance options so all businesses have a fair chance to support and cover their teams.